 On the downside, this means a bit of extra configuration is required before you can sell your books online.

-However, it means that you get a lot of choice regarding the fulfillment mechanism for doing so.
+However, it means that you get more choice regarding the fulfillment mechanism for doing so.

 To install a digital downloads app, you’ll need to visit the Shopify app store, and enter ‘digital downloads’ into the search box provided.